Latitudeda/PhotoCAD_Docs/docs/en/post_simulation/sim_model.rst

 Summary
 -----------------------------------

-The above four types of device models will be converted into the S-parameter matrix of the corresponding component, and the S-parameter matrix of multiple components will be cascaded to obtain simulation results when running simulation.
+The four device models mentioned above will be converted into their corresponding S-parameter matrices, and these matrices will be cascaded for simulating multiple components.

-It should be noted that when the model sampling point of the device is different from the sampling point set during the link simulation, the engine will perform linear interpolation based on the model of the device to ensure that the model sampling point of each device is consistent with the sampling point set during the link simulation.
+It is important to note that if the model sampling point of a device differs from the sampling point set during the link simulation, the engine will use linear interpolation to ensure consistency between the model sampling point of each device and the sampling point set during the link simulation.